ABOUT DIAGNOSIS

 DIAGNOSES* conveniently describe clusters of symptoms.
 Insurance companies and medical research require them.
 Diagnoses are helpful in guiding treatment.

 But, there are problems.
 How high a blood pressure is "hypertension?"
 Is memory loss part of "natural aging" or a disease?
-How much anxiety becomes "generalized anxiety disorder."
-These definitions constantly change.
-Common problems, such as chronic "stress," do not correspond with any particular psychiatric diagnosis.*
+How much anxiety is "generalized anxiety disorder."
+These guidelines constantly change.
+Furthermore, common problems, such as chronic "stress," do not correspond to any particular psychiatric diagnosis.**

 Apart from "labels" a better approach would look at: